anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #MASA-vr title='Representation of MASA issued voucher' artwork-align="left"}

-The MASA responds the voucher to the registrar.
+The MASA returns the voucher-response object to the registrar.

 After receiving the voucher the registrar SHOULD evaluate it for transparency and logging purposes as outlined in section 5.6 of {{RFC8995}}.
-The registrar MAY provide an additional signature of the voucher.
+The registrar MAY add an additional signature to the voucher-response object, by signing it using its registrar credentials (LDevID(Reg)).
 This signature is done over the same content as the MASA signature of the voucher and provides a proof of possession of the private key corresponding to the LDevID(Reg) the pledge received in the trigger for the PVR (see {{pavrt}}).
 The registrar MUST use the same LDevID(Reg) credential that is used for authentication in the TLS handshake to authenticate towards the registrar-agent.
 This ensures that the same LDevID(Reg) certificate can be used to verify the signature as transmitted in the voucher request as is transferred in the pledge-voucher-request in the agent-provided-proximity-registrar-cert component.
 Figure {{MASA-REG-vr}} below provides an example of the voucher with two signatures.

 ~~~~